 In illustrating male croquis, there are a few points that differentiate it from the female croquis:

-The male head is slightly larger than the female head.
+head.
 It is squarer, with flat planes and more prominent features.
-The neck is thicker than the females’.

-Men’s shoulders are wider and straighter than women’s closer to two heads wider as opposed to a woman’s one and a half heads.
-In contrast to women the shoulders are also wider than the hips.
-The arms are thicker and more muscled and the hands are larger.
+women’s closer to two heads wider as opposed to a woman’s one and a half heads.

 The chest is wider than a women’s, as is the back.